-Whether you're trying to make a few extra bucks or just really need to clean up and clear out your place, the most classic way to do so is by hosting a yard (garage, rummage) sale.
+Whether you're trying to make a few extra bucks or just really need to clean up and clear out your place, one of the most traditional ways to do so is by hosting a yard (garage, rummage) sale.
 Sometimes they go off without a hitch, and sometimes, you end up sitting there in the sizzling sun for hours on end, wondering why you didn't just donate everything.

-Here are a few tips on making your next yard sale as successful as possible.
+Here are a few tips on making your next yard sale a success.

-Strive to make a year-round habit of designating a box, bag, or other storage area for unwanted items and tossing in stuff you want to get rid of gradually.
-Doing this gives you time to decide if you really want to get rid of your items.
+Strive to make it a year-round habit to designate a box, bag, or other storage area to unwanted items and tossing in stuff you want to get rid of gradually.
+Doing this gives you time to determine whether or not you really want to get rid of these items, rather than making a rash decision.
 You don't have to collect stuff for an entire year in order to have a sale, though.
 Plan to give yourself at least 3-4 weeks to round up all of your unwanted and unneeded things before putting them up for grabs to ensure that 1.)
 You have enough for a sale and 2.)
 You're okay with letting them go.

 Map out how you're going to set up your items on sale day.
 The easier it is to navigate a sale, the longer browsers will stay, and it gives you a chance to see what you're working with.
-Break clothes into gender and age groups, sizes and seasons.
+Break clothes first into gender, then size, then season groupings.
 Organize books and media by genre.
-Separate toys by boys and girls, and so on and so forth.
-Next, plan your sale dates, hours, and sale needs - like signs, tables, manpower, advertising, and how much cash you'll need to have on hand for change.
+Separate toys by type, age level, and so on and so forth.
+Next, plan your sale dates and hours, and make a list of your sale's needs - like signs, tables, manpower, advertising, and how much cash you'll need to have on hand to make change.

 The more people involved in the sale, the more stuff there is to sell.
 The more there is to sell, the more there is to buy.
+And the more there is to buy, the more traffic you'll get.
 So, if you know someone else who's looking to have a yard sale, too, team up.
 Advertise as a "multi-family sale" so buyers know that there's bound to be much more variety for them to choose from.

 Consider Time + Location